saman-pasha/LCC/README.md

 age = 26.5;
 ```
 ### Scoped Variable Declaration and Initialization
-A scoped variable can has some attributes or storage class. each attribute enclosed in braces or parentheses "{attribute}".
+A scoped variable can has some attributes or storage class. each attribute enclosed in braces or parentheses.
 * {auto}
 * {register}
 * {static}